JadeFerrao/Numpy-Learn/README.md

 Explore advanced operations on NumPy arrays:

 Mathematical operations (addition, subtraction, multiplication, etc.).
 Aggregation functions (mean, sum, min, max, etc.).
 Broadcasting for operations on arrays with different shapes.
-Broadcasting
+Broadcasting.

 Understand the concept of broadcasting in NumPy, which allows you to perform operations on arrays with different shapes.